processing/p5.sound.js/README.md

 # p5.sound.js

-p5.sound.js is a minimal abstraction of the [Tone.js](https://tonejs.github.io/) library.
-It is designed to extend the musical and sonic capabilities of p5.js with a feature set that is inspired by an accessible and poetic approach to creative coding.
-Functionality includes audio input, sound file playback and manipulation, effects, synthesis and analysis.
+p5.sound.js extends the musical and sonic capabilities of [p5.js](https://p5js.org).
+It is designed to be a minimal abstraction of the [Tone.js](https://tonejs.github.io/) library with a feature set that is inspired by p5.js's apporach to accessible and poetic creative coding.
+Key functionalities include audio input, sound file playback and manipulation, effects, synthesis and analysis.

 ## Examples